 Which building delivers first?

 According to Miami Association of Realtors Q1 2026 data, waterfront branded product is outperforming inland branded product by 6 to 9 percent on price appreciation.
-The view orientation and unit line matter more than the brand alone.
-Knight Frank's 2026 Miami luxury report confirms this pattern for properties above $3M.
+That favors Baccarat's river frontage and marina.
+1428 counters with scarcity: only 189 residences and the Antonio Citterio name.
+Knight Frank's 2026 Miami luxury report confirms the waterfront pattern above $3M.

 Can I assign either contract before closing?